Biological & Physical Science

 Online Biological & Physical Science Programs

-In 2018-2019, 377 schools offered a biological science program of some type.
+In the 2018-2019 academic year, 377 schools offered some type of biological and physical science program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|